Classification, the Perceptron, and Logistic Regression

 Figure 6 shows the perceptron training on a synthetic 2D dataset with two linearly-separable classes, initialized with \(\boldsymbol{\uptheta}^{\left(0\right)}\) pointing in exactly the wrong direction, opposite to the natural separating direction.
 With this initialization, every training example is initially misclassified (every point gets a red ring in the first frame, and notice that the orange data points sit in the blue “predicted negative” half-space and vice versa, the algorithm has it completely backwards).
 At each step, the algorithm visits one example (yellow ring), checks the prediction against the true label, and if they disagree, applies the update rule.
 Watch how the boundary swings progressively through the data and finally snaps into a separating configuration.

 There is a beautiful theoretical result here: if your training data is linearly separable (i.e., there exists a hyperplane that perfectly separates the two classes), then the perceptron is guaranteed to find such a hyperplane in a finite number of updates (Novikoff, 1962).
 The catch is, of course, that real data is rarely linearly separable, in which case the perceptron will keep oscillating forever without converging.
+We will come back to this weakness, and see it contrasted against logistic regression, when we put the two boundaries side by side.

 A Useful Side Observation